CumulusNetworks/docs/content/cumulus-netq-51/Whats-New/_index.md

 ## What's New in NetQ 5.1

 - The NetQ integration with Grafana is generally available
-- Updated installation instructions for NetQ for Ethernet and NVLink
+- You can now deploy NetQ for Ethernet and NVLink and with an unlimited number of nodes.
+To get started, perform a fresh installation.
 - You can now increase the TTL of your time-series database by configuring a list of metrics that NetQ ignores.
 - Multiplane support: topology, TCA events, UI filters
-- TCA event de-duplication and flood control
+- You can now create threshold-crossing rules in different units of measurement in both the UI and CLI.
+Additionally, NetQ no longer broadcasts multiple events for breaches to the same threshold-crossing rule.
 - Performance improvements to the account management page in the UI
 - Decreased time to install NetQ
 - NetQ for NVLink API changes